Build success by engaging residents. Residents can be a strong asset in your planning, communication, implementation, and policy adherence efforts.

 - Listen and respond to resident concerns, elicit their feedback about how it’s working, and stay open to their suggestions.

-Include residents in compliance and cessation efforts
+Include residents in policy adherence and cessation efforts

 They can also help provide cessation support, for example, by providing encouragement and support to people who are considering or attempting to stop smoking, and by sharing information about available cessation resources.